The following is our list of policies and standards related to body piercing.

 One of the most important aspects of receiving a tattoo is the cleanliness of the procedure.
 When tattoos are not performed in a clean, safe environment, the potential exists for spreading infectious diseases.
 The tattoo artists at Saint Sabrina's adhere to strict standards for sterilization of their equipment.
 These standards help ensure the tattoo you receive is both safe and attractive.
 Most of the supplies used for a tattoo are single-use and disposable, meaning they are brand-new when used on you and then disposed of immediately, never to be re-used on anyone else.
 This includes, most importantly, the needles and needle bars used to perform the tattoo.
 No needles are every re-used!

-All needles and needle bars are sterilized before being used to ensure they are as clean as possible.
+The majority of the needles our artists use are purchased pre-sterilized from trusted suppliers.
+In the even an artists needs to assemble their own needle configurations, the needles and the needle bar are sterilized before being used to ensure they are as clean as possible.
 Once the tattoo is completed, the needles and needle bar are disposed of in a Sharps container.

 All inks used for tattooing are used in a single-use fashion.
 Before the tattoo begins, the tattoo artist will place small amounts of tattoo ink into disposable plastic caps.
 These ink caps and the remaining ink are disposed of immediately after the tattoo.
 This prevents contamination of the larger ink containers, thereby preventing the spread of infectious diseases.